 Looking for Literacy assessment tasks and resources?
 Check out our Literacy Centre of Expertise Resource Bank!

-With the Indigenous Voices in the Classroom (IVC) project, TIES, in partnership with Centre for Newcomers (CFN), aims to address the historic prejudice and discrimination that has silenced Indigenous people in every region of Canada and alienated our Indigenous and non-Indigenous communities.
+With the Indigenous Voices in the Classroom (IVC) project, TIES aims to address the historic prejudice and discrimination that has silenced Indigenous people in every region of Canada and alienated our Indigenous and non-Indigenous communities.

-Building on the knowledge and experience shared by Indigenous Elders and community members from across southern Alberta, Saskatchewan, and British Columbia, TIES and CFN have created comprehensive lesson plans for CLB 2 and CLB 4 learners in the Language Instruction for Newcomers to Canada (LINC) program.
-This curriculum was first piloted in LINC classrooms at TIES and CFN in August 2019.
+Building on the knowledge and experience shared by Indigenous Elders and community members from across southern Alberta, Saskatchewan, and British Columbia, TIES has created comprehensive lesson plans for CLB 2, CLB 4, and CLB 5/6 learners in the Language Instruction for Newcomers to Canada (LINC) program.
+This curriculum was first piloted in LINC classrooms at TIES and Centre for Newcomers in August 2019.

 With the advent of residential schools, Indigenous ways of being, knowing, speaking, and sharing were systematically erased in the classroom.
 While strides have been made in recent years to bring Indigenous voices back to the table, Indigenous Canadians still endure the silencing and the stigma that those racist views inflicted, and are not considered equal partners in Confederation.